Haolab-BIG/APAcatcher/README.md

 ⚠️ **Data Preprocessing Note**:

-In the generated .txt files, any original values recorded as **0** (which represent null or missing values) have been automatically converted to **NA**.This conversion is implemented to ensure data integrity and compatibility for subsequent statistical testing and differential expression analysis.
+In the generated .txt files, any original values recorded as **0** (which represent null or missing values) have been automatically converted to **NA**(Display as empty in output files).This conversion is implemented to ensure data integrity and compatibility for subsequent statistical testing and differential expression analysis.